Can you make a video about xyz for me?

 A maker is a person who makes things.

 What metal / pipe / cable detector do you use?

 I get asked this a lot!
 It’s a Bosch PDO6 – sadly not made any more but mine has lasted forever.
 If I was to buy again I’d probably get the Bosch UniversalDetect or the GMS120 Multi Scanner (UK link / US link).
 Remember no detector is 100% accurate.

 Honestly, your kind words and comments are more than enough and please don’t support me if you can’t afford to do so!
 There’s more important things in life – like bread.
 I love bread.
-If you want to help out without spending any extra money have a deek at this page.
+Here’s a link to my Patreon and if you want to help out without spending any extra money then have a look at some of the business stuff I use on here or some of the products I use here.
 Thank you so much!